bahmoudd/arch-install-guide/README.md

 ## Set Hostname <a name="set-hostname"></a>

 A hostname is what your computer identifies itself as when talking to other computers.
-To set a hostname, run the below command:
+Set a hostname as shown below:

 ```
 echo arch > /etc/hostname